Pros and Cons of Buying Real Estate With Hard Money

 It can be difficult to get a traditional loan on an investment property because traditional banks are hesitant to lend money when a property is in such bad condition.
 Hard money loans are one way real estate investors can obtain financing.
 Here are the basics of the hard money and the pros and cons of this type of loan.

-Like any other loan, a hard money loan is a sum of money that is borrowed from a lender.
-The exact terms of the loan will vary based on the contract between borrower and lender.
+Hard money is an amount of money that is loaned from a borrower to a lender.
+The exact loan terms will vary based on the specific contract between borrower and lender.